spacelift-io/terraform-provider-spacelift/docs/data-sources/space_by_path.md

 subcategory: ""
 description: |-
   spacelift_space_by_path represents a Spacelift space - a collection of resources such as stacks, modules, policies, etc. Allows for more granular access control.
 Can have a parent space.
 In contrary to spacelift_space, this resource is identified by a path, not by an ID.
 For this data source to work, path must be unique.
 If there are multiple spaces with the same path, this datasource will fail.
+  Disclaimer:
+  This datasource can only be used in a stack that resides in a space with inheritance enabled.
+In addition, the parent spaces (excluding root) must also have inheritance enabled.
 ---

 # spacelift_space_by_path (Data Source)

 `spacelift_space_by_path` represents a Spacelift **space** - a collection of resources such as stacks, modules, policies, etc. Allows for more granular access control.
 Can have a parent space.
 In contrary to `spacelift_space`, this resource is identified by a path, not by an ID.
 For this data source to work, path must be unique.
 If there are multiple spaces with the same path, this datasource will fail.
+**Disclaimer:**
+This datasource can only be used in a stack that resides in a space with inheritance enabled.
+In addition, the parent spaces (excluding root) must also have inheritance enabled.

 ## Example Usage